Shia Labeouf’s History With Substance Abuse

 Growing Up a Childhood Star

-Shia Labeouf’s issues with substance abuse began early on in life around the same time that he began his acting career.
+Shia Labeouf’s history with substance abuse began early on in life around the same time that he began his acting career.
 His first major role was playing the main character in the Disney show “Even Stevens” which became a popular show and lasted a total of three seasons.
 In spite of the show’s success, Labeouf never felt he fully fit in with the Disney brand and felt like an outcast among fellow Disney channel stars like Hilary Duff and Miley Cyrus.

 Labeouf had a troubled family life and his father, a Vietnam veteran, exposed him to drug use at a young age even giving him his first joint when he was just 11 years old.
 His father went to a treatment center for heroin addiction and his parents eventually divorced with Labeouf and his mother living in poverty in Echo Park.
 Labeouf has said that he pursued acting not as an artistic dream but simply because his family was broke.